Enn3Developer/snake/README.md

 make snake
 ```

-The binary executable will be `snake`
+The binary executable will be `snake`.

-N.B.: It is necessary installing `ncurses` to compile the project
+N.B.: It is necessary installing `ncurses` to compile the project.
+It is advised to set this environment variable before running the program: `TERM=xterm-1003`.